 Bulky Rigid Plastics (Plastic Lawn Furniture, Totes, Bins, Crates & Plastic Toys)

-Drop Off Hours - SOCRRA is currently open by appointment only at this time.
 Please make an appointment to recycle any of the items listed above.
+SOCRRA is open by appointment only.

 Batteries are no longer collected curbside, please take to SOCRRA.
 Batteries can become a fire hazard when transported in the recycling truck.
 Note: batteries are not recycled, SOCRRA collects batteries through the Hazardous Household Waste program as a convenience to Troy residents so they may be properly disposed of.